Jeremy Corbyn to lead ‘Gaza tribunal’ into UK role in Israel’s war

 That bill, backed by dozens of MPs and supported by more than 20 aid groups, was ultimately blocked by the governing Labour Party.

 “Just like Iraq, the government is doing everything it can to protect itself from scrutiny.
 Just like Iraq, it will not succeed in its attempts to suffocate the truth.
-We will uncover the full scale of British complicity in genocide – and we will bring about justice for the people of Palestine,” said Corbyn.
+We will uncover the full scale of British complicity in genocide,” said Corbyn.

 ‘Slight but slow-moving shift in opinion in Parliament’